Zhangtao167/project_module/README.md

 # project_module
-This is a project module for a new project, which inludes the file framework, DL pipline, and some useful utils
+This is a project module for a new project, which inludes the file framework, DL pipline, RM.md example and some useful utils.
+**To be updating now.**